OptimusPrimus/salsa/README.md

-# SALSA :hot_pepper: :tomato: :dancer: - a Shared Audio–Language embedding Space for Audio retrieval
+# SALSA :hot_pepper: :tomato: :dancer: - A Shared Audio–Language Embedding Space for Audio Retrieval

-- state of the art
+DISCLAIMER: Work in progress

 This repository contains the code to our submission to the DCASE Workshop & Challenge 2024.